ArrowstreamUK/tsapiness/README.md

-# TSAPI-py
+# tsapiness

-The TSAPI-py aims to make the TSAPI easy to access via Python.
+tsapiness (pronounced "zappiness") aims to make the TSAPI easy to access via Python.

-Currently the project provides a python representation of the TSAPI so that the data can be manipulated accordingly.
+Currently, the project provides a python representation of the TSAPI so that the data can be manipulated accordingly.
 More details on TSAPI can be found here. https://www.tsapi.net/

-These are early days for the project but the aim is to create a PYPI package that other applications can rely on.
+These are early days for the project, in this early version you can:
+* convert an SPSS sav file to tsapi format
+* convert a triple-s file to tsapi format
+* read tsapi from a webserver

+Future development intends to:
+* convert other survey platform APIs to the tsapi format
+* provide tools for converting flat tsapi structures that occur when importing from sav or triple-s into the more native hierarchical tsapi structure
+* provide full documentation on how to use tsapiness effectively.

 A simple implementation is below...

 ```

-import tsapi as ts
+import tsapiness as ts
 import json

 # Create tsapi object from TSAPI demo server